 Which in everyday use, this area still adheres to the same rules, anything stored within it, we don’t subject to reason, rationale, or complex thought before trusting.
 It is an evolutionary survival technique used by everyones’ mind to process the redundant things in life with little energy lost.

-When being in or flashing back to a traumatic event – the world itself, everything and everyone in it, are ‘brainwashing’ a victim.
-Our mind in it’s efforts to protect, rewires.
+When being in or flashing back to a traumatic event – the world itself, everything and everyone in it, are ‘brainwashing’ the individual.
+Our mind; in it’s efforts to protect, unintentionally rewires.

-If we started letting people talk before they’d gone through the trauma so many times that they are structurally, mentally changed – perhaps we could magnify the power within those women, the women who stay, the women who fight, who are not afraid to stand up and tell their abuser they are wrong.
+If we start allowing people to talk before they’d gone through the trauma so many times that they are structurally, mentally changed – perhaps we could magnify the power within these women, the women who stay, the women who fight, who are not afraid to stand up to their demons.

 I implore you, stop saving, stop assuming, stop quietly expressing concern.